deepanshs/mrsimulator/docs/index.rst

 **About**

-``mrsimulator`` is a python package for computing fast solid-state magnetic resonance (NMR) spectra.
-The library is optimized to compute both crystalline and amorphous-like materials.
+``mrsimulator`` is an open-source python package for fast computation/analysis of solid-state magnetic resonance (NMR) spectra of both crystalline and amorphous materials.
 The core of the ``mrsimulator`` library is written in C, wrapped, and made available in python.

 ----